Sharing the Season 2021 list

 Mission: To rescue, rehabilitate and re-home horses that have been starved or abused or are in the slaughter pipeline and to provide education on equine health and welfare.

-Needs: Triumph Select Pelleted feed; Alfalfa & Oat cubes; Alfalfa pellets; trace mineral salt; MSM joint supplement; Orchard or Fescue hay in square or round bales; Triumph Professional pelleted feed, Horseshoer’s Secret and STP supplements as well as cash donations.
+Needs: Monetary donations.
+A suitable piece of land for sale at a reasonable price that can handle 10 horses or a property owner willing to host a horse rescue.
+Alfalfa & Oat cubes; Alfalfa pellets; trace mineral salt; MSM joint supplement; Orchard or Fescue hay in square or round bales; Triumph Professional and Safe Choice Senior feed, Horseshoer’s Secret and STP supplements.

 Contact: Executive Director Deborah Baker, 704-798-6641 or email@example.com